SMOE duties and responsibilities — co-teaching English in Seoul elementary and secondary schools

 Co-Teaching

-You teach alongside a Korean English teacher (KET).
+You teach alongside a Korean English Teacher (KET).
 The KET typically handles classroom management and Korean-language explanations while you lead pronunciation, conversation, and interactive activities.

 Lesson Preparation